 Admission Requirements

-Mason undergraduate students majoring in Mechanical Engineering, BS may apply to this option if they have earned 60 undergraduate credits with an overall GPA of at least 3.20, completed all MATH and PHYS requirements, and passed BENG 320 Bioengineering Signals and Systems and BIOL 213 Cell Structure and Function (Mason Core) with the grade of C or better.
+Mason undergraduate students majoring in Mechanical Engineering, BS may apply to this option if they have earned 60 undergraduate credits with an overall GPA of at least 3.20, completed all MATH and PHYS requirements, and passed BENG 320 Bioengineering Signals and Systems and BIOL 213 Cell Structure and Function with the grade of C or better.
 It is also recommended that students take BENG 214 Physiology for Engineers and are proficient in MATLAB.
 Criteria for admission are identical to criteria for admission to the Bioengineering, MS program.

 Students who are accepted into the BAM Pathway will be allowed to register for graduate level courses after successful completion of a minimum of 75 undergraduate credits and course-specific pre-requisites.